Prometheus-X-association/t-ai-carisma/README.md

 ## Running instructions

-Copy `.env.sample` file to `.env` and adjust the values.
-Create an authorized_keys file that contains public SSH keys of users that should be allowed to connect to CARiSMA.
-Copy PDC sample configuration to production configuration.
+Create an `authorized_keys` file that contains public SSH keys of users that should be allowed to connect to CARiSMA.
 Start the containers:

 ```bash
 cp <your-authorized_keys> ./volumes/authorized_keys